This seemingly humble soup really steals the show - and comes in at just 256 calories per bowl.

 COOK POTATOES & FINISH SOUP

-Put the pot back on the stove and add the brown sugar, vinegar, 1.5 tsp salt and 1/2 tsp pepper.
+- Put the pot back on the stove and add the brown sugar, vinegar, 1.5 teaspoon salt and ½ teaspoon pepper.
 Bring to a simmer, then reduce the heat to low, cover, and cook until potatoes are very soft.
 This will take about 10 minutes.

 More about Nutrition